Are you an exchange?

 Choose the ad format:

-- For in-stream video: select In-stream video
+- For in-stream video: select In-stream video and audio

-- For out-stream video: select Banner
+- For non-in-stream video: select Banner

 - For rewarded video: select Rewarded